PeishengYE/udacity_firebase/README.md

 # FriendlyChat

+Changed for Android Studio 3.0, New Gradle 3.5 added

 This repository contains code for the FriendlyChat project in the [Firebase in a Weekend: Android by Google](https://www.udacity.com/course/firebase-in-a-weekend-by-google-android--ud0352) Udacity course.

 ## Overview